glowkeeper/P3D/docs/labs/week2Session2.md

 ## Summary

 You have now completed the C++ labs, which have offered an introduction to some of the ray tracing techniques for rendering 3D objects.
-There is much more to the subject, and for those interested, [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) provides much more detail (including some of the maths).
+There is much more to the subject, and for those interested, [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) provides more detail (including some of the maths).
 For example, it shows you how to use C++ to generate other materials and describes a much more advanced camera.

-The remainder of the labs use [Unity](https://unity3d.com/unity/qa/lts-releases), where you will apply some of that knowledge.
+The remainder of the module uses [Unity](https://unity3d.com/unity/qa/lts-releases), where you will apply some of the knowledge gained during these labs.

 ## Reading Materials